 Student Loan Interest Calculations

 Calculating the accrual of interest on a student loan is relatively simple.
-It can be done manually or using an interest calculator.
+Borrowers can do this calculation manually or using an interest calculator.

 To calculate interest manually – To determine the student loan’s daily interest, take the loan balance, and multiply it by the interest rate.
 Then divide by 365.
 For example, a $10,000 loan at a 5% interest rate would generate $1.37 per day of interest. ($10,000 * .05 / 365 = $1.37)